redhat-openstack/website/README.md

 ## Adding a Post

-To add a post to the community blog (or any blog managed by middleman) use:
+To add a post to the community blog use:

 ```
-bundle exec middleman article TITLE
+./create-post.rb "TITLE"
 ```